Creamy homemade Instant Pot Dairy Free Yogurt made with almond milk that can be topped with your favorite fruit!

 - Almond Milk – you can’t make almond milk yogurt without almond milk!
 I prefer to use homemade almond milk as it comes out even more creamy, but store-bought will work as well.

 I recommend shelf-stable almond milk with no added flavors and no sweeteners.
+You can freeze any leftover almond milk.

 - Plain Almond Yogurt with Live Active Cultures – This is your live starter ingredient.
 It’s what used to reproduce all the bacteria needed to actually make yogurt!
 It must contain live active cultures, or this recipe will not work!
 It must also be just plain yogurt without any added flavors.